HackerN64/HackerSM64/README.md

 - Separate defines for emulator and console black border height.
 - Getting HVQM FMV support to work with the game is WIP.

+## UNFLoader support

+The repository supports UNFLoader for debugging.
+To build with UNF, run make with ``UNF=1``.

+Further instructions can be found at the [official repository](https://github.com/buu342/N64-UNFLoader)

+**NOTE: Closing the UNFLoader window will result in your game eventually hanging due to lacking a USB device to send messages to, so beware of that**

 ## Multi-Save support
 The repository supports SRAM in addition to EEPROM.
 The standard save data functions are #ifdef'd to accommedate this.
 To build with SRAM support, run make with ``SAVETYPE=sram``.